-Whether your treatment involves surgery or not, it can take several months for your collarbone to heal.
+Whether or not your treatment involves surgery, it can take several months for your collarbone to heal.
 Healing may take longer in diabetics or in people who smoke or use tobacco products.

 Most people return to their regular activities within 3 months of their injury.
 Your doctor will tell you when your injury is stable enough to do so.
 Returning to regular activities or lifting with your arm before your doctor advises may cause the fracture fragments to move or the hardware to break.
 This may require you to start your treatment from the beginning.

 Once your fracture has completely healed, you can safely return to sports activities.

 If you experience a clavicle fracture, here are some questions you may wish to ask your doctor:

 - When can I start using my arm?